AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 #### Here's what the function does:

-1. **Prepares Transfer Input:** Constructs the input parameters for transferring the TOKEN, including to address, symbol, amount, memo.
+1. **Prepares Transfer Input:** Constructs the input parameters to transfer the token including to address, symbol, amount & memo.

-2. **Calls Smart Contract Method:** Sends the transaction to the SideChain smart contract to Transfer the TOKEN.
+2. **Calls Smart Contract Method:** Sends the transaction to the sidechain smart contract to transfer the token.

-### Initializing the staking contract
+### Initialize the staking contract

-**Create a Function to Initializing the staking contract using Token Address**
+**Create a Function to Initialize the Staking Contract using Token Address**

 - Scroll down to find the comment `// Step P - Initializing the staking contract`.